tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

   1. Adjust the time allocations for the final round of interviews to fit within the remainder of class.
 For example, two 15 minute sessions for each student in their respective pairs.

-  2. Perform a live walkthrough of a sample interview problem with the class as a whole, allowing students to witness the technical interviewing skills of a veteran instructor.
+  2. Perform a live demo of a sample interview problem with the class as a whole, allowing students to witness the technical interviewing skills of a veteran instructor.

 ---